Sports Fan Violence: It’s No Game

 Alcohol

 Alcohol plays a significant role in many fan altercations.
 At National Football League games in 2011, more than 7,000 fans were ejected for inappropriate or violent behavior.
 Some fans spend all morning and afternoon tailgating and drinking with friends before watching the event and then celebrating—or grieving—afterward.
 People often are intoxicated before even entering a venue.
-The feelings of deep loyalty and anger that many fans feel are exacerbated by alcohol.
+The feelings of deep loyalty and anger that many fans feel can be exacerbated by alcohol consumption.

 Despite years of progress toward gender equality, many men feel pressured to meet expectations of traditionally masculine behavior.
 Sports can be a significant platform for masculine identity, and people who identify with hypermasculine culture may be more likely to attend sports events.
 Combined with adrenaline, overidentification, and ready access to fans with opposing allegiances, some men may be inclined to be violent when exposed to triggers.
 Likewise, women in hypermasculine environments that promote disrespectful or violent behavior may also be more inclined to engage in it.